-Immigration Lawyer Chicago/Writing a Letter of Recommendation for Immigration
+Immigration Lawyer Chicago/Writing a Letter of Recommendation or Support for Immigration

 Posted on Sumaiah AlbalwiTrustindex verifies that the original source of the review is Google.
 I had the pleasure of working with attorney Kathryn Weber and her paralegal Hannah, and I couldn’t be more grateful for the level of professionalism, care, and attention they provided.
 Kathryn was truly outstanding — she is extremely knowledgeable in her field, incredibly patient, and explains every detail clearly so you always feel confident and supported.
 Her calm, thorough approach turns a stressful process into something manageable and reassuring.
 Hannah was amazing and always responsive, organized, and kind.
 Together, they make a strong team that truly advocates for their clients with compassion and expertise.
 I highly recommend Kathryn and her office to anyone looking for guidance from a team that genuinely cares about people and knows the law exceptionally well.
 Thank you for everything!Posted on ZIZO AlbaTrustindex verifies that the original source of the review is Google.
 I can’t thank Kathryn Weber enough for her kindness, support, and hard work during my family case.
 She not only provided excellent legal guidance but also showed real compassion and understanding.
 I’m truly grateful for everything she’s done for me and my family.
 Thank you so much Kathryn 🙏🏻❤️Posted on Carolyn BraaksmaTrustindex verifies that the original source of the review is Google.
 Kathryn Weber and her team were truly exemplary in representing my husband’s immigration journey.
 Kathryn’s expertise, knowledge, compassion, and genuine care turned what could have been a stressful process into a positive and successful experience.
 We cannot thank her enough for her outstanding service and support.
 We give her our highest recommendation for anyone seeking help with immigration needs.Posted on Caren LedererTrustindex verifies that the original source of the review is Google.
 Very knowledgeable and professional, I feel confident in the advice and feel better knowing I can rely on Anne!Posted on Mohemed AhmedTrustindex verifies that the original source of the review is Google.
 Scott D. Pollock & Associates, P.C., is a highly professional law firm that offers essential assistance, guidance, and support to its clients.
 Christina Murdoch, a Partner at the firm, has been exceptionally supportive, knowledgeable, and professional throughout our legal process.
 Her extensive experience and expertise have been instrumental in helping us make sound decisions that ultimately led to our complete success.
 I highly recommend Christina Murdoch and Scott D. Pollock & Associates, P.C., as a firm specializing in immigration law, processes, and procedures.Posted on hi INDiA hemant brahmbhattTrustindex verifies that the original source of the review is Google.
 Exceptional Legal Support and Professionalism I would like to extend my heartfelt thanks to Christina Murdoch for the incredible professionalism and care she demonstrated while handling our case.
 Her expertise, dedication, and clear communication played a major role in the successful outcome of our family’s immigration matter.
 I also want to sincerely thank Mr. Scott and the entire team for their outstanding support throughout the entire process.
 Their collective effort, attention to detail, and commitment to our case were truly phenomenal.
 I highly recommend this team to anyone in need of legal assistance, especially with immigration-related matters.
 Their professionalism and results speak for themselves.Posted on Martha PoolTrustindex verifies that the original source of the review is Google.
 I recently had an appointment with Scott and I can't thank him enough.
 He is very professional and helped me with my current case.
 I highly recommend him!Posted on Muzammil MohammedTrustindex verifies that the original source of the review is Google.
 Lindsay was really helpful with my family member's N400 filing.
 She is really knowledgeable and knows her stuff.
 Would definately hire her again for any immigration processings.Posted on srivas venkateshTrustindex verifies that the original source of the review is Google.
 I can't recommend Kathryn Weber and her team enough.
 She, along with her paralegal Miguel, provided exceptional guidance throughout my immigration process.
 They were extremely helpful in navigating all of the applications and explaining the various laws involved.
 Their expertise and support made a complex journey feel manageable.
 If you are looking for a trustworthy and knowledgeable immigration attorney, I highly recommend Kathryn as well as the firm.

-When preparing to write a support letter, always consider the letter’s purpose.
+When preparing a recommendation or support letter, always consider its purpose.
 As such, the letter’s format may not change, but the specific content will.
-An immigration letter of support should use specifics.
+An immigration letter should be specific.
 Avoid templates that offer generalizations.
-If you need help making changes to a template, speak with an experienced immigration attorney for advice on your specific letter.
+Recommendation or support letters are most commonly written by an applicant’s employers or family members.
+You can find details on what to include in both types of letters below.
+If you need help making changes to a template, speak with an experienced immigration attorney for advice on your letter.

-An employment letter of recommendation for immigration needs to show USCIS how qualified the applicant is for obtaining a visa and how their entry into the U.S. could be of benefit to the country.
-As the letter writer, you should also include your qualifications, showing your credibility for supporting the applicant/petitioner.
+An employment letter of recommendation for immigration purposes must demonstrate to USCIS the applicant’s qualifications for a visa and how their entry into the U.S. could benefit the country.
+As the letter writer, you should also include your qualifications to illustrate your credibility in supporting the applicant/petitioner.

 Your immigration support letter should include:

-Write the immigration letter of support on company letterhead to demonstrate the company’s credibility.
+The immigration letter of support should also, if possible, be written on your company’s letterhead to demonstrate your credibility.

 If you need a translator for the letter, you can request a Certificate of Translation.

-All letters will be subjective, written specifically for the person you are supporting.
-A letter of recommendation for U.S. citizenship will be written differently than one petitioning for a bond release.
-However, working from an immigration letter sample can be a good place to start.
+All support letters are subjective; write specifically for the person you are supporting.
+A letter of support for U.S. citizenship will be written differently from one petitioning for a bond release.
+However, using an immigration letter sample can be a good starting point.
 If you need help making changes to a template, speak with an experienced immigration attorney for advice on your specific letter.
 Below is a sample for the possible beginning of a letter of support.
 Remember, this should not be copied.
-Please, consult your immigration attorney for specific advice:
+Please consult your immigration attorney for specific advice.

 Your Full Name